KernelTuner/kernel_tuner/INSTALL.rst

 You can also install from the git repository.
 This way you also get the examples.
 Please note that this will install all required dependencies in the current environment.
-For step-by-step instructions on setting up a development environment, see :ref:`Development Environment <development environment>`.
+For step-by-step instructions on setting up a development environment, see :ref:`Development Environment <dev-environment>`.

 .. code-block:: bash